rjzaar/opencourse-project/README.md

 For any command more messages are provided if you add the -d  --debug option.
 This will turn on debug mode and provide more information for you.

+If you are debugging the first part of a script you will need to manually change verbose="normal" to verbose="debug" and then back again once you have finished.
+Otherwise the -d option should work.

 #The Manual Way
 You will need to add a sitename ssh key for your server.
 Add the following to your .ssh/config file Host sitename